cabforum/smime/SBR.md

 ###  1.6.3 References

-"EV Guidelines" means the relevant version of the CA/Browser Forum's Guidelines for the Issuance and Management of Extended Validation Certificates".
-See https://cabforum.org/extended-validation/

 "TLS Baseline Requirements" means the relevant version of the CA/Browser Forum's "Baseline Requirements for the Issuance and Management of Publicly‐Trusted TLS Server Certificates".
 See https://cabforum.org/baseline-requirements-documents/

 ETSI TS 119 461, Electronic Signatures and Infrastructures (ESI);.
 Policy and security requirements for trust service components.